a-good-omen/hangman-remastered/README.md

-# hangman-remastered
+# <center>hangman-remastered</center>

 A terminal based version of the popular word guessing game Hangman.
-Includes added features like progress save, local leaderboard and more.
+Remastered version of the previously published Hangman game.
+Includes added features, lore, animations and more.

-Requirements:
+##Requirements
 - Python

+##How to play